This guide walks you through the basics of editing pages and working with modules.

-Generally, whenever you leave a page's editing screen, you should select Publish, Save Draft, or Cancel.
-This will close out the page properly and return you to the Site Center.
+- This will close the screen properly and will return you to the Site Center.

-Your pages will auto-save regularly as drafts while you work.
-If you fail to close out properly, you will be taken to the page the next time you log in and be prompted to Publish, Save, or Cancel the latest auto-saved draft.
+- If you fail to close the Edit screen properly, you will be taken to the page the next time you log in and be prompted to Publish, Save Draft, or Cancel the latest auto-saved draft.